-In this paper, we have computed leading order approximations to the resonant frequencies and associated eigenmodes for a system of coupled subwavelength oscillators that are graded in size.
+In this paper, we have computed leading order approximations to the resonant frequencies and associated eigenmodes for a system of coupled subwavelength acoustic oscillators that are graded in size.
 This model has the ability to decompose incoming signals into these resonant modes.
-It is a significant observation that the graded resonance model predicts the (widely observed) travelling wave behaviour, contributing to the unification of Helmholtz' and Békésy's models [11].
+It is a significant observation that the graded resonance model predicts the travelling wave behaviour in the acoustic pressure field, contributing to the unification of Helmholtz' and Békésy's models [11].